 After lunch at Union Oyster House, The Bell in Hand tavern is right next door.
 Oozing with historical touches, the nation’s oldest continuously operating tavern is a great stop for a local beer or cider as you plot out the rest of your day.

 The Bell in Hand is located at 45 Union St, Boston, MA 02108, United States.

 Dinner – Alden & Harlow

 Just six miles from downtown Boston on Cambridge’s Harvard Square, Alden & Harlow is a perfect spot for dinner after a busy day of touring the city.
-This restaurant is designed for communal dining since the menu features a wide variety of small plates.
-Luckily, I was able to share the dinner with a dear friend who was coincidentally in Boston at the same time as me.
+This restaurant is designed for communal dining with the menu featuring a wide variety of small plates.
+Luckily, I was able to share the dinner with a good friend who was coincidentally in Boston at the same time as me.

 We started our dinner with a warm parsnip and pistachio dip served with taleggio, spicy honey and rye crackers.
 The dip was decadently rich, with a deep flavor enhanced by a sprinkling of pomegranate seeds.
 We followed the starter with a mix of small plates, with our favorites featuring swordfish belly and hiramasa crudo, not to mention the sweet yet savory corn pancakes.
 And cocktails.
 We really liked the cocktails.